mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 2. A closely related function to :code:`read_data` is :code:`read_ensemble_data`.
 Like :code:`save_ensemble_data` it is mostly a loop to assemble an ensemble of atomic data using a sequence of calls to :code:`read_data`.
-The sequence of what to read is defined by arg 0 that can be one of two things:  (a) a python list of ObjectIds of documents in a wf collection that define the ensemble, or (b) a MongoDB cursor object returned by a query that defines the ensemble.
-The second option should be clearer with this example showing how to read a TimeSeriesEnsemble that is a generalized shot gather.
-This fragment assumes the symbol source_id was set above by some other mechanism.  e.g. it could be extracted from a loop over the :code:`source` collection (or query the source collection) aimed at processing all (or a subset) of the sources defined there.
+The sequence of what to read is defined by arg 0 that is assumed to be a python list of ObjectIds of documents in a wf collection that define the ensemble.
+The example code below illustrates how this is done.
+    This code fragment assumes the symbol source_id was set earlier by some other mechanism.  e.g. it could be extracted from a loop over the :code:`source` collection (or query the source collection) aimed at processing all (or a subset) of the sources defined there.
 Notice we